Gucchi Pulao

 Add the remaining 2 tablespoon of ghee to the same pan.

-Drain the water from the rice and add the rice to the pan along with sauteed Gucchi, 1 teaspoon salt, and the water in which the mushrooms were soaked.
+Drain the water from the rice and add the rice to the pan with sauteed Gucchi, 1 teaspoon salt, and the water in which the mushrooms were soaked.

 Stir gently.